 You would think that a touristy city like Hoi An would have high hotel prices.
 But quite the opposite is true.
 I found the hotel in Hoi An gave me the best bang for the buck during the whole trip!
 I’d highly recommend to stay close to Ancient Town.
 There are no hotels inside Ancient Town, so you can browse around the perimeter.

-We stayed at Riverside White House Villas.
+I stayed at Riverside White House Villas.
 It is right next to a few more luxurious hotels.
-Our room was very spacious with a modern glass shower.
-We also got a balcony that over looks the river.
+My room was very spacious with a modern glass shower.
+I also got a balcony that over looks the river.
 I spent a few mornings in the pool and enjoyed the free breakfast every day!

 You can find amazing deals if you look at homestays.
 Some start as low as $10 USD a night.